monocilindro/Awesome-Hydrospatial/README.md

 - [Marine Geodesy ](https://www.tandfonline.com/journals/umgd20) is an online publication aimed at research on marine and coastal environments; surveys, mapping and boundaries; bathymetry; remote sensing; navigation; plate tectonics; instrumentation and GIS.
 - [ON&T Magazine](https://www.oceannews.com/magazine) Ocean News & Technology is a publication of TSC Strategic.
 - [Multibeam.net ](http://www.multibeam.net/) News about high resolution seabed mapping
-- [Hydrospatial, the extension of Hydrography](https://storymaps.arcgis.com/stories/418dde64aff54c41b2d94efffc6ba6c0?play%3Dtrue%26speed%3Dmedium) is an Storymap focused on the Hydrospatial movement.
 - [UT-2](https://ut-2.com/), Underwater Technology-2, is an online magazine about subsea equipment and unterwater robotics.

 ### Youtube and Vimeo channels